-Daman is a perfect weekend getaway that everyone needs to escape from the and bustle of their mundane routine.
-This 2-day travel itinerary summarizes all the locations that are worth a visit during your trip to Daman.
+Daman is a perfect weekend getaway that everyone needs to escape the bustle of their mundane routine.
+This 2-day travel itinerary summarizes all the locations that are worth a visit and things to do during your trip to Daman.

 - Devka Beach

 - The Fort of Saint Jerome/Nani Daman Fort

 - The Church of Our Lady of the Sea

 - Dominican Monastery